 For smaller datasets, manual annotation and organization is feasible, if not ideal.
 However, as your data begins to scale, annotation, classification, and categorization become exponentially harder.
 Clustering — depending on the algorithm you’re using — can cut down your annotation and classification time because it’s less interested in specific outcomes and more concerned with the categorization itself.
 For instance, speech recognition algorithms produce millions of data points which would take hundreds of hours to fully annotate.
 Clustering algorithms can reduce the total work time and give you answers faster.

 Much like with other useful algorithms and data science models, you’ll get the most out of clustering when you deploy it not as a standalone, but as part of a broader data discovery strategy.
-Cluster analysis can help you segment your customers, classify your data better, and generally structure your datasets, but it won’t do much more if you don’t give your data a broader context.
+Customer cluster analysis can help you segment your audience, classify your data better, and generally structure your datasets, but it won’t do much more if you don’t give your input data a broader context.